-7.4 Optional Features
+7.5 Optional Features

-7.4.1 Wideband Codecs
+7.5.1 Wideband Codecs

-Given that the majority of early customers will be "black phone" users, support for wideband (i.e., greater than circuit voice bandwidth) codecs is not being mandated.
+Given that the majority of early customers will be "black phone" users, support for wideband (i.e., greater than circuit voice bandwidth) codecs on either MTAs or MGs is not being mandated.
 However, some vendors optionally MAY choose to differentiate their product by selecting components that will support higher fidelity in the event a wideband codec is provisioned through methods specified in Section 6.1.
+Furthermore, some PacketCable applications may generate wideband media with their application-specific devices and without the involvement of MTAs or MGs.

-7.4.2 Optional Codecs
+7.5.2 Optional Codecs